akshat0012/Sorting-Visualizer/readme.md

 This project is a Sorting Visualizer built using the [SFML](https://www.sfml-dev.org/) library in C++.
 It allows you to visualize various sorting algorithms in action.

 ## Features
-- Visualize sorting algorithms such as Bubble Sort, Quick Sort, Merge Sort, and more.
+- Visualize sorting algorithms such as Bubble Sort
-- Adjustable array size and sorting speed for customization.
-- Interactive user interface for controlling the visualization.

 ## Table of Contents